Los Angeles spells out low-cost, bold Olympic future in Games pitch

 "We don't believe in ultimatums.
 We don't believe this decision is only about us or Paris or 2024.
 This about the future direction of the Olympic movement," Wasserman said.

+United States President Donald Trump later tweeted his support for the Los Angeles bid.
+"Working hard to get the Olympics for the United States (L.A.).
+Stay tuned!," he said.

-And he again left the door open for the 2028 Olympics, with Paris widely seen as the frontrunner for the 2024 event.
-The French capital, led by recently-elected French President Emmanuel Macron, will present its project later on Tuesday.
+Wasserman again left the door open for the 2028 Olympics, with Paris widely seen as the frontrunner for the 2024 event.
+The French capital, led by recently-elected French President Emmanuel Macron, presented its project after Los Angeles.

 The IOC will then vote on whether to ratify its executive board's recommendation to award on Sept.
 13. both the 2024 Olympics and the 2028 Games at the same time.